struct78/fault-trace/README.md

 # Fault Trace

-Fault Trace is a 12-month-long project exploring data sonification and visualisation.
+Fault Trace is an experiment in data sonification, visualisation, and the creative process of song writing.

 Each month a new song will be released based on earthquake data for that month.
-Each song will be unique in style, time signature, tempo, and time acceleration.
+Each song will be unique in style, time signature, tempo, and time compression.

 Fault Trace is an open source project built with Processing, Python, and Ableton Live.

-This song was inspired by artists such as Brian Eno, Rae Howell, and Fabrizio Patterlini.
+This song was inspired by artists such as Altitude, Qpod, Bulb, and 5000 Fingers of Dr. T.

 ## SONG INFORMATION

-Track: July
+Track: August

 Time Signature: 4/4

-Time Compression: 8200x
+Time Compression: 2790x

+Time Period: 1–31 August, 2017

-Tempo: 124 BPM
+Tempo: 50 BPM

-Earthquakes 12,024
+Genre: Ambient Soundscape

+Earthquakes: 11,465

 ## Video